-Spot requires JAVA version 1.6.
+Spot requires JAVA version 1.6 or 1.7.
+It does not work with version 1.8.
 Prospective GO investigators are strongly encouraged to download Spot and to start planning their observing programs well before the proposal submission deadline.
-Allow Spot to auto-update to the latest version (Options => Use Automatic Spot Version Update), if you have not already.
+Allow Spot to autoupdate to the latest version (Options => Use Automatic Spot Version Update), if you have not already.
+If you use Linux and JAVA version 1.8, we recommend you download Spot for Linux from the Proposal Kit webpage and do a clean re-install, then let Spot autoupdate.
+See the Proposal Kit webpage for more detailed instructions.